10 Questions to Ask Before Going Solar

-Other solar companies offer Power Purchase Agreements (PPA) and leasing deals, which allow homeowners to go solar without paying any money out of pocket or down the line.
-The problem with these deals is that the homeowner does not own their panels and will pay the solar company for electricity rather than a utilities company.
-Like utility companies, solar companies who offer these deals will bump the cost of electricity up through price escalators every few years, cutting any savings the homeowner was once getting.
-These solar companies also benefit from receiving all local and federal incentives like the Federal Investment Tax Credit (ITC) for solar.
-All in all, it’s important to understand all the financing options and make a decision based on your budget and your desired solar savings.
+Other solar companies typically offer financing options like power purchase agreements (PPA) or leasing deals, which allow homeowners to go solar without paying any money out of pocket.
+The problem with these “deals” is the homeowner does not own their panels and will pay the solar company for electricity rather than a utility company.
+Like utility companies, solar companies who offer these deals will bump the cost of electricity up through price escalators every few years, cutting any savings the homeowner was once receiving.
+These solar companies also benefit from receiving all local and federal incentives like the 30% Federal Investment Solar Tax Credit (ITC).
+It is important to understand all the financing options and decide based on your budget.

 5. How much does solar cost?

 Outside of PPAs and leasing deals, a new solar system offsetting 100% of the average American household energy usage will typically cost around $22,000.